GLP-1 Companion · Guides

 1. Product prescribing information for semaglutide (Ozempic, Wegovy) and tirzepatide (Mounjaro, Zepbound).
 GLP-1 receptor agonist mechanism of action.

 2. Bezin J, et al. GLP-1 receptor agonist use and gastrointestinal side effect duration.
-Analysis of constipation prevalence data (2023).
+Constipation prevalence data from STEP and SURMOUNT registration trials (2023).